me2resh/me2resh.com/src/_posts/my-terminal-setup-on-mac-os.md

   - personal
   - tips
 date: 2020-05-04
-title: My terminal setup on Mac OS
+title: My terminal setup on macOS
 ---
 <span dir=rtl><social-share :networks="['email', 'facebook', 'twitter', 'linkedin']" /></span>
 I do most of my work in the terminal, and I keep customzing it to be usable and easy on the eye. this post is to document my current setup, and will keep updating it when the setup change.